In this no-stone-unturned article we share and review our top choices for the best cold smoke generators you can buy today.

 Think about grilling for a second.
 Are you picturing a hot grill with flames licking delicately at sizzling steaks and juicy burgers?

 Most people probably associate fire with outdoor cooking.
 There’s a reason why the site is called FoodFireFriends, right?

-At a Glance: Our Top 4 Picks for Best Cold Smoke Generator
+At a Glance: The Best Cold Smoke Generators Discussed in our Guide

 - Smoke Daddy Big Kahuna Cold Smoke Generator

 Note: Clicking the above links will take you to further information, current prices and customer reviews on Amazon.

 - 1 Our Picks for 4 of the Best Cold Smoke Generators in 2023

 - 3 The Difference Between Hot Smoking and Cold Smoking

 - 4 What Foods Can You Cold Smoke?